AshIgnYeo/landing-page/README.md

 # landing-page
 Landing page boilerplate for LeWagon Web Development workshops

+## Final Product
+We will be looking to build a simple landing page that looks like [this](https://lewagon.github.io/landing-page/)

 ## Setup
 ❗️ The following codes only work based on these presumptions
 1. You are on a unix based command line tool